Paw hsan hmwe: Varieties

 Paw hsan hmwe is a variety of Oryza sativa.
 Paw hsan hmwe is the market name for two varieties of paw hsan rice, namely paw hsan gyi (ပေါ်ဆန်းကြီး), also known as Shwebo paw hsan, and paw hsan yin (ပေါ်ဆန်းရင်).
-The former variety is photoperiod sensitive and retains its aroma for up to 2 years with proper harvesting and storage, while the latter is non-photoperiod sensitive and possesses a strong aroma that fades after 5–6 months.
+The former variety is photoperiod-sensitive and retains its aroma for up to two years with proper harvesting and storage, while the latter is non-photoperiod-sensitive and possesses a strong aroma that fades after five to six months.
 Paw hsan gyi was developed in 1944 using pure line selection of the paw hsan rice varieties.

 Production and cultivation

 Paw hsan hmwe is largely cultivated in the Irrawaddy delta region of Myanmar.
 Since the mid-2000s, cultivation has expanded to Upper Myanmar.